 Civil Code section 1947.5 does not require landlords to adopt smokefree policies.
-However, tenants who would like their landlords to adopt smokefree policies may want to inform them about the law, as many property owners may be unaware of it (and unaware of their rights that the law affirms).
-Additional resources that tenants can share with their landlords on creating smokefree housing are available on our website at changelabsolutions.org/landing-page/secondhand-smoke.
+However, tenants who would like their landlords to adopt smokefree policies may want to inform them about the law, as many property owners may be unaware of it (and unaware of their rights under the law).
+Additional resources that tenants can share with their landlords on creating smokefree housing are available on our website at www. changelabsolutions.org/landing-page/secondhand-smoke.